-How you make money: Capital appreciation, dividend or interest payments
+Capital appreciation, dividend or interest payments.

-In particular, potential investors should ask themselves questions across three broad areas:
+Potential investors should ask themselves questions across three broad areas:

 - Financial resources: Do you have the resources to invest in a given real estate investment?
 There are opportunities at every investment level.
 Do you have the resources to pay a mortgage if a tenant can’t?
 How much do you depend on your day job to keep the investment going?